adobe-rnd/franklin-site-status/audit-worker/README.md

 In this structure, the `lastAudited` property records the timestamp of the latest audit attempt (whether it was successful or not).
 It is updated every time an audit is initiated for a site.

 In the `audits` array, each audit includes an `auditedAt` timestamp which is set when the audit is performed.
-If an error occurs during the audit, the `isError` property is set to `true` and the `auditResult` is replaced with an `errorMessage`.
+If an error occurs during the audit, the `isError` property is set to `true` and the `auditResults` is replaced with an `errorMessage`.

 Here's how an audit error is represented: